danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * **\#pdparty background load _path_**: load image and set as background
   - _filename_: path to an image file (PNG, JPG) to set as the background image, path is relative to scene directory
 * **\#pdparty background clear**: clear current background

+Images are set to fill the available space while keeping the original aspect ratio.
+To avoid stretching or distortion, try to size them as close to the displayed canvas background on your particular device, ie. device screen size - navigation bar.
+The same is true when matching GUI widget position to a background image: size the patch canvas as close to the target device as possible.
+It's best (and more realistic) to plan for a little extra space here and there as opposed to expecting pixel-perfect accuracy, especially between different device types and screen sizes.

+See the template generator script's pixel sizes for reference: `doc/composerpack/templates/generate_templates.sh`